Franck Siegler: Release and re-incarcerations

 Siegler was released in 1993 after 7 years in prison.
 Following his release from prison, Siegler met his future partner and became the father of a daughter.
 He briefly kept in touch with Moris, but lost touch with him when Moris was released from prison in 1995.

-In 1994, Siegler was arrested again for theft and remanded in custody.
+In 1994, Siegler was arrested again for theft and remanded in pre-trial detention.
 In 1995, the criminal court sentenced him to one year's imprisonment.
 After a few months in prison, he was granted leave, but did not return to the prison.
 After a few days, Siegler was finally spotted and arrested.
-He was charged with escape and then remanded in custody.
+He was charged with escape and then remanded in pre-trial detention.
 Incarcerated at the Reims prison, Siegler attempted to escape on the night of 22 to 23 June 1995, in the company of two other prisoners, Djamel Hamloud and Thierry Vérin.
 They were eventually spotted and overpowered by prison guards.
 All three were charged with attempted escape.
 They appeared before the Reims Criminal Court in May 1996.
 Siegler was sentenced to a further year's imprisonment, while Halmoud and Vérin received three and four months' imprisonment respectively.
 That same year, Siegler appeared in court for his escape and was sentenced to three years' imprisonment.

 Siegler was released in 1998, after serving his sentence, and returned to live with his partner and daughter.
 His ambition was to travel to Spain but, due to their low income, the couple had to give up.

 Robbery and imprisonment

 On 21 September 1998, Siegler broke into the home of a friend's father, a taxi driver, gassed him with tear gas and then robbed him, stealing his papers and his car.
 The taxi driver lodged a complaint against Siegler, who fled the scene.
 After two months on the run, Siegler was arrested at a roadside checkpoint in November 1998 as he was trying to make his way to Spain.
 While in police custody, he admitted to the crime, justifying his actions by his impecuniosity and his desire to travel to Spain.
-He was charged with armed robbery, violence, home invasion and damage, and remanded in custody.
-In 2000, Siegler appeared before the Assize Court for armed robbery, home invasion and damage, committed as a repeat offender.
+He was charged with robbery with violence, violence, home invasion and damage, and remanded in pre-trial detention.
+In 2000, Siegler appeared before the criminal court for robbery with violence, home invasion and damage, committed as a repeat offender.
 He was again sentenced to 10 years' imprisonment.

 Siegler attempted to escape twice, in 2000 and 2001, but failed each time and was sentenced to several more months.
 He then went on hunger strike, without further success.
 After these failed attempts, he calmed down and completed his sentence.
 In November 2006, he was transferred to the Meaux-Chauconin-Neufmontiers prison, where his exemplary behaviour surprised many.